web-push-libs/web-push-php/README.md

 ### Notifications and default options
 Each notification can have a specific Time To Live, urgency, and topic.
-The WebPush standard states that `urgency` is optional but some users reports that Safari throws errors when they are not specified.
+The WebPush standard states that `urgency` is optional but some users reports that Safari throws errors when it is not specified.
 This might be fixed in the future.
 You can change the default options with `setDefaultOptions()` or in the constructor:

 ```php